jlempen/Surface-Laptop-3-OpenCore/README.md

   <summary>Enabling native HiDPI display settings in macOS</summary>

 ## Enabling native HiDPI display settings in macOS
 On the installed macOS system, the default display resolution is less than ideal.
-To enable native HiDPI settings in the Display Preferences of macOS, download and run the [one-key-hidpi](https://github.com/jlempen/one-key-hidpi) script and select the option `(7) Manual input resolution`, then copy and paste the resolutions below into the terminal, press Enter and reboot for the changes to take effect.
+To enable native HiDPI settings in the Display Preferences of macOS, download and run [xzhih's one-key-hidpi script](https://github.com/xzhih/one-key-hidpi) and select the option `(7) Manual input resolution`, then copy and paste the resolutions below into the terminal, press Enter and reboot for the changes to take effect.
 This will give you five sane preset resolutions for your Surface Laptop 3.

 For the 13.5-Inch Surface Laptop 3:
 ```